janleigh/dotfiles/.github/README.md

       <details>
       <summary><strong>See</strong></summary>

       > You can find the custom GTK theme [here](https://github.com/janleigh/gtk3).
-You can then apply it by changing the value of `gtk-theme-name` to `kizus_phocus` on your GTK3 config.
+You can then apply it by changing the value of `gtk-theme-name` to `janleigh-phocus` on your GTK3 config.

       > For the icon theme, you can install [Zafiro Icons](https://github.com/zayronxio/Zafiro-icons/) icon theme since it suits the GTK theme.